EmreGUNDOGAN/emreGUNDOGAN/README.md

 About Me
 -------------------------------------------

-With almost two years of self-taught experience and experience as Junior Frontend Developer in the Frontend development field, I have honed my skills in HTML, CSS and JavaScript and am currently focused on enhancing my expertise in ReactJS.
+With almost two years of self-taught experience and four months working experience as Junior Frontend Developer in the Frontend development field, I have honed my skills in HTML, CSS and JavaScript and am currently focused on enhancing my expertise in ReactJS.
 To continually improve my skills, my goal is to become a more proficient ReactJS developer in the near future.

 In addition to my technical proficiency, I bring a solid foundation in teamwork, effective communication, and stress management, developed through my prior education and professional experiences.